 Revenue accounts capture and record the incomes that the business earns from selling its products and services.
 It only includes revenues related to the core functions of the business and excludes revenues that are unrelated to the main activities of the business.

 Some of the sub-categories that may be included under the revenue account include sales discounts account, sales returns account, interest income account, etc. Numbering for each revenue account can start from 4000.

 2. Expense accounts

 The expense account is the last category in the chart of accounts.
-It includes a list of all the money spent in generating revenues for the business.
-The expenses must be tied back to specific products or revenue-generating activities of the business.
+It includes a list of all the accounts used to capture the money spent in generating revenues for the business.
+The expenses can be tied back to specific products or revenue-generating activities of the business.

-A simple way to organize the expense accounts is to create an account for each expense listed on IRS Tax Form Schedule C, and adding other accounts that are specific to the nature of the business.
-Creating the expense accounts based on Schedule C makes it easy for the business to calculate taxes due.
+A simple way to organize the expense accounts is to create an account for each expense listed on IRS Tax Form Schedule C and adding other accounts that are specific to the nature of the business.
 Each of the expense accounts can be assigned numbers starting from 5000.